 What Causes Newborn Injury?

 Determining the cause of newborn injury where conditions of risk exist can make the causation analysis quite complex.
-Special help is needed from highly qualified causation experts, including obstetricians, neonatologists and neuroradiologists to identify the likely cause and timing of injury.
+Special help is needed from highly qualified causation experts, including obstetricians, neonatologists, and neuroradiologists to identify the likely cause and timing of the injury.
 Fortunately, these tragic outcomes are rare.
-Despite its rarity, doctors, nurses, midwives and others providing obstetrical care must be diligent in recognizing babies that may be vulnerable to injury and must respond with proper clinical action to avoid or mitigate injury where possible.
+Despite its rarity, doctors, nurses, midwives, and others providing obstetrical care must be diligent in recognizing babies that may be vulnerable to injury and must respond with proper clinical action to avoid or mitigate injury where possible.

 Identifying the fetus at risk begins with antenatal care and maternal health history and conditions.
 Some maternal health issues can impact fetal wellbeing, leading to increased risk of injury.
-Some of the more prominent maternal conditions that can cause added risk for the fetus includes high blood pressure (including preeclampsia), heart disease, kidney dysfunction, and diabetes.
+Some of the more prominent maternal conditions that can cause added risk for the fetus include high blood pressure (including preeclampsia), heart disease, kidney dysfunction, and diabetes.
 These maternal conditions must be assessed at regular antenatal visits and treated to reduce the risk posed to the baby.

 With regard to the fetus, growth restriction is a condition that more commonly poses added risk to the baby.
 There is a clear relationship between low birth weight and newborn neurologic injury.
 There may also be abnormalities of the placenta, issues with infection or genetic anomalies that can cause or contribute to a bad outcome.
 Multiple gestations are also associated with a higher incidence of injury.
 Prematurity is an important risk for a higher rate of poor outcomes.
-Post-term births also have a higher incidence of neurologic injury, particularly those occurring after 42 weeks gestation.
+Post-term births also have a higher incidence of neurologic injury, particularly those occurring after 42 weeks of gestation.

 Importantly, as stated above, both maternal and fetal conditions that add risk do not necessarily mean that injury is inevitable.
-Properly managed by the obstetrical team, there may be opportunity to avoid or mitigate injury associated with these conditions.
-Certainly, where adverse conditions contributing to fetal risk are present, the recognition of a special vulnerability to injury should lead to timely clinical responses to evidence of potential harm.
+Properly managed by the obstetrical team, there may be an opportunity to avoid or mitigate injury associated with these conditions.
+Certainly, where adverse conditions contributing to fetal risk are present, the recognition of special vulnerability to injury should lead to timely clinical responses to evidence of potential harm.